Stella-IT/.github/profile/README.md

 ---

-Stella IT adopts the [Citizen Code of Conduct].
+Stella IT adopts the [Citizen Code of Conduct](https://github.com/stumpsyn/policies/blob/master/citizen_code_of_conduct.md).
 For more information: visit [Stella IT OpenSource: Code of Conduct](https://opensource.stella-it.com/code_of_conduct/) for more information.